Spring framework extension file (spring-extension.xml)

 value

-- The name of the property or parameter, such as
+The name of the property or parameter, such as storeId, or langId.

-When you need to modify the spring-extension.xml file, you are recommended to make and test your changes within HCL Commerce Developer in your development environment and then deploy the changes to your production environment.
+When you need to modify the spring-extension.xml file, test your changes within your development environment before deploying the changes to your production environment.

 For more information about creating controller configurations, see Customizing controller configurations.